ChethanKacham/SchedulingAlgorithms/README.md

    - Import the project folder

 3. **Run Algorithms**:
+   - Navigate to the src/com/chethan/scheduling folder and select the file(Eg. FCFSScheduling.java)
-   - Select the file(Eg. FCFSScheduling.java) and run the file to execute the algorithm
+   - Run the file in IDE to execute the algorithm.
+4. **Input Files**:
+   - Ensure that the required CSV input files are placed in the input_files directory.

 ---

 ### 📜 Algorithms Implemented